 When you are a retailer, attracting customers in from the street is crucial to your success.
 Framing a doorway with symmetrical planting will give a sophisticated look but it also needs to be inviting.

-The Hudson Grace store in San Fransisco uses a classic-shaped topiary to frame the door whilst retaining a modern, clean look.
+The Hudson Grace store in San Fransisco uses a cone-shaped boxwood topiary to frame the door whilst retaining a modern, clean look.

 This Dior shop front still conveys sophistication and refinery.
 However, the harsh formal look is softened by the addition of the pretty whites flowers and the wooden planters.
 The coordinating pale grey and white painted shop front echoes the tones of the wooden planters and flowers.